Skip to content

 Run model × harness

 Same suite across the combinations you care about.
-Score using the seven-principle formula.
+Score with the seven-principle formula.
+Calibrated models use a lighter touch; inflated models get the full pipeline.

 Three tests, designed to fail.